How to disable the new WordPress block editor ( Gutenberg ) and activate the classic editor ?

 In December 2018, the version 5.0 of WordPress has been released with an entirely new editor interface for posts and pages, allowing WordPress users to create blocks of content.
 This new editor was initially named Gutenberg when it was still a feature plugin.

-Unfortunately, many WordPress users have reported major problems with this new editor.
-Many incompatibilities have been reported with third party plugins.
+Unfortunately, many WordPress users have reported many problems with this new editor.
+Many incompatibilities have also been reported with third party plugins.
 This new editor has also been reported to slow down the editing workflow.

 If this type of problem happens to you, or if you simply prefer a simple interface to write your articles, you can come back safely and without problem to the previous editor.
 It's very simple to do with a plugin named Classic Editor.